etnoy/herder/README.md

 [![Frontend](https://github.com/etnoy/herder/actions/workflows/frontend.yml/badge.svg)](https://github.com/etnoy/herder/actions/workflows/frontend.yml)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=etnoy_herder_frontend&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=etnoy_herder_frontend)

-# A rewrite of Security Shepherd
+# herder
+Herder is an integrated CTF/security training platform focused on web exploits.
+It is heavily inspired by [OWASP Security Shepherd](https://github.com/OWASP/SecurityShepherd) but is a complete rewrite with the following aims:
+* Decently written and tested code
+* Flags are uniquely generated for each user, making cheating harder
+* Easy to customize or to write new challenges
+* Full support for users playing together in teams
+* Broad coverage of the OWASP Top 10
+* SSO support

+Herder is for **students**.
+Herder can be run standalone for someone who wants to improve their knowledge about web exploits (CSRF, SQL injections, XSS).

+Herder is for **teachers**.
+We aim for the following:
+* Multi-user support.
+Each user has their own account
+* A scoreboard spurs friendly competition which encourages learning
+* Multi-team support.
+Users can collaborate within teams, and allowed team sizes are configurable
+* Flags are unique for each user (or team) whenever possible.
+This ensures that students can't cheat by copying flags.

+# Quick start
+* Start the MongoDB server
+* Start the Spring Boot backend
+* Start the Angular frontend
+* Login in using admin/password

+# Background
-I have used Shepherd for many years as a teaching tool in our infosec courses at Linköping University.
-In this setting, we run a CTF as part of the courses, resulting in >200 users in a CTF running over several months.
-Lately, I've become tired of running into bugs and issues due to a codebase that has outgrown its initial design.
-I have contributed a bit to the github repository, but now I'm taking a fresh look at everything.
+We have extensively used OWASP Security Shepherd as a teaching tool in our infosec courses at Linköping University.
+With hundreds of students doing a CTF spanning over several months it has been very successful.
+However, as of 2022 Security Shepherd is essentially abandoned resulting in severe stability issues and bugs.
+We tried improving the code but ultimately realized that a full rewrite was needed.

-Right now, this is my playground to test some new tech and practice my Java coding.
-If you are interested in contributing, be aware that nothing in terms of API or design is decided upon.

-# Issues with Security Shepherd 3.1
-- Bad exception handling.
-Errors are often ignored, causing undefined behavior
-- No connection pooling
-- Lack of database connection pooling
-- Lack of SSO support
-- Code duplication
-- Direct Object Reference Bank challenge runs out of money
-- Hard to make custom categories
-- Hard to customize
-- Lack of code testing

-# Key ideas for this rewrite
-- Reactive programming paradigm
-- Java backend based on Spring Boot
-- REST api for backend<->frontend communication
-- Angular 10 for the frontend
-- MySQL database for the platform
-- Java 11
-- Spring R2DBC manages the persistence layer in a reactive way
-- Auditable scoreboard.
-All scores are computed as a sum of the user's scores
-- Flags can be static (i.e. reverse engineering challenges) or dynamic (i.e. for web challenges)
-- High test coverage is a goal (>95%)
-- JUnit5 is used as test runner

 # For developers
 This Security Shepherd rewrite is in an early state.
 We have a long way to go before non-developers will find it useful.
 For developers, however, here's a quick guide to getting started.
 Note that all of this is subject to change.

 ## Backend
-The backend is written in Java and uses Maven and Spring Boot.
-Backend code is located in the /server folder.
-We use Eclipse as the editor.
-You will need to install the Lombok extension jar for code generation to work.
-Please install the google java style of code formatting for beautiful code.
-Unit tests are found in src/main/java and are started with the JUnit5 test runner.
-For integration testing, you need a MySQL 8 server running on localhost with an empty root password.
-The MySQL server currently requires you to create a database called "core" manually, otherwise the application won't start.
-Note that MySQL versions older than 8 are currently not supported.
+The backend is written in Java and uses Gradle and Spring Boot.
+Backend code is located in the /backend folder and the primary editor we used so far is VS Code although Eclipse should work as well.
+Please follow the Google Java style.

 ## Frontend
-The frontend code uses Angular and can be found in the /client folder.
+The frontend code uses Angular and can be found in the /frontend folder.
 We recommend Visual Studio Code for frontend development.

 The frontend code was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.